NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

   c[i] = a[i]*b[i];
 }
 ```
-This program takes *N-cycles* to be completed on a CPU.
+This program takes *N-cycles* to be completed on a NU_CPU.

 The same program can be rewritten, in OpenCL kernel language, this way:
 ```